d1618033/python-redfish-utility/docs/slate/source/includes/_rawcommands.md

 > To directly post to a URI with JSON data run the command supplying a filename with a json payload.

 <aside class="notice">
-If a full path is not given, the tool searches for the file where the RESTful Interface Tool is started.
+If a full path is not given, the tool searches for the file where the RESTful Interface Tool is initiated.
 </aside>

 <pre>